 Patients are allowed four visitors per 24-hour period (periods begin at 8:00 a.m. daily).
-This means the same two people in 24 hours.
-They may come and go during the 24-hour period, but they cannot switch out for two different people.
+This means the same four people in 24 hours.
+They may come and go during the 24-hour period, but they cannot switch out for four different people.
 We will continue to monitor and update patient families as patient status changes.

 All who enter the Hospice Home are required to perform hand hygiene and will have a temperature check and will be verbally screened for shortness of breath/cough.
 Any person who does not successfully get through this screening will not be able to enter the Hospice Home.
 Our visiting hours are 8:00 a.m. – 8:00 p.m.
 Patients are allowed one overnight visitor (except for the COVID-19 wing); this person must be one of the four permitted that day and must be in the building before 8:00 p.m.

 If there is a specific need, please call 919.828.8514.